 How Frequently Should Cleaning Your Dog’s Ears Be?

 There’s no schedule for ear cleaning because every individual dog has different needs.
-As its pooch parent, get to know its ears as well as possible.
+As its pet parents, get to know its ears and the proper ear cleaning process as well as possible.
 The best way to decide when to clean dog ears is by looking at them.

 Understanding Your Dog’s Ear Health

-Here are the main things to check for when determining whether your dog’s ears require a regular cleaning or veterinary attention.
+Here are the main things to check for when determining whether your dog’s ears require regular ear cleaning or veterinary attention.

 Signs of an Ear Infection